hey-Lyn/hey-Lyn/README.md

 - Lyn
 - He/Him
 - Brazil, RJ
-- Professionally inexperient Python programmer
+- Python programmer
-- Very fast learner, can learn anything in less than a week
+- Knows how to work with LLM related projects
+- Backend
+- Some knowledge of CSS and HTML
+- Flexible knowledge
 - Looking for a job related to Coding
 - My email is: thaaysouza0101@gmail.com
 - My discord is: 20mominutes